-Every local housing authority in England is required by law to have an allocation scheme in place which determines who is eligible and qualifies to join the scheme, how priority is determined between applicants in housing need when applying for social housing1 and the procedure to be followed when allocating homes.
+Every local housing authority in England is required by law to have an allocation scheme in place which determines who is eligible and qualifies to join the scheme, how priority is determined between applicants in housing need when applying for social housing and the procedure to be followed when allocating homes.

-Despite not owning any homes, the Council has a duty to provide housing advice and assistance and to prevent and relieve homelessness.
-In order to meet housing needs within the District and enable us to discharge our duties, we work in close partnership with Registered Providers who own and manage social housing in the District.
+The Council has a duty to provide housing advice and assistance and to prevent and relieve homelessness.
+In order to meet housing needs within the district and enable us to discharge our duties, we work in close partnership with Registered Providers who own and manage all social housing.